The plan for corporate domination of Americans

 Strength lies in organization, in careful long-range planning and implementation, in consistency of action over an indefinite period of years, in the scale of financing available only through joint effort, and in the political power available only through united action and national organizations.

 Through his memo, Powell was building a war machine with generals motivated by greed and armed with a nearly unlimited budget.
 This war against Democracy would have two fronts: the aggressive but hidden attack on politics and the courts, and the slow steady attack on the minds of Americans.
-Both of which were to be researched, planned, and executed by a legion of think tanks, social welfare groups, and other organizations.
+Both were to be researched, planned, and executed by a legion of think tanks, social welfare groups, and other organizations.

 The Wrecking Ball

-Whether it was the result of bad luck or an insidious plan, probably one of the worst things that ever happened to America was that in less than a year after Powell submitted his battle plan to the Chamber, President Nixon nominated him to the Supreme Court.
+Whether it was the result of bad luck or an insidious plan, probably one of the worst things that ever happened to America was that less than a year after Powell submitted his battle plan to the Chamber, President Nixon nominated him to the Supreme Court.
 The soft-spoken Powell went through without a hitch because the very conservative William Rehnquist was nominated on the same day and got all the attention during the confirmation process.
 Powell was confirmed 89-1.
 The lone vote against him was cast by Senator Fred R. Harris of Oklahoma.
 He explained to reporters later that he opposed Mr. Powell because he is “an elitist” who “has never shown any deep feelings for little people.”
-At least someone was paying attention
+At least someone was paying attention.

 Not surprisingly, Powell’s secret memo never came up during the confirmation process.
 If he thought it was such a great idea he probably should have mentioned it… he must have forgotten.
-Instead, the man who thought that corporate America should control the courts in order to take over government quietly took his seat as a Justice on the Supreme Court.
+Instead, the man who thought corporate America should control the courts to take over government quietly took his seat as a Justice on the Supreme Court.
 What could possibly go wrong?

 So not only did Powell provide the inspiration and the plan to the greediest among us, as a Supreme Court Justice he was now in a position to provide them with a weapon – the gradual reinterpretation of the Constitution in favor of Corporate America.
 He pushed for tilting the playing field toward the wealthy and corporations over several court cases that equated money to speech, gave corporations the freedom of speech, and even gave them a conscience.
 This ultimately enabled the free flow of anonymous and unlimited money into our political process resulting in a democracy that was corrupted beyond recognition.
 With nine Justices on the Supreme Court, Powell does not get all the blame, but in some cases, he took an aggressive hands-on approach to persuade enough of the Justices to fall in line.
 More information on Powell’s handiwork and its effects on the Supreme Court can be found online and will soon be provided here.